instantOS/instantLAUNCH/README.md

 # instantLAUNCH

-An appimage helper for instantOS
+Launcher for different kinds of application types